lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

 Bitcoin private keys are 32 bytes and public keys are 65 bytes.
 The `priv2pub` function computes the public key associated with the given private key.
-Both the input private key and the output public key is in hexadecimal.
+Both the input private key and the output public key are in hexadecimal.
 I had to first convert the private key to `BIGNUM`, which is OpenSSL's number representation for arbitrary precision arithmetic.
-After computing the public key, I then convert back to hex using `EC_POINT_point2hex`.
+The computed public key is a curve coordinate in OpenSSL's `EC_POINT` representation.
+I then convert back to hex using `EC_POINT_point2hex`.

 To test, I found a sample public/private key pair from [this Bitcoin wiki article][wiki:address].
 The private key from the